 Language: English, Region: United States of America

-Courses: Explain Pain, Mobilisation of the Neuroimmune System, Graded Motor Imagery – AU, Explain Pain – AU, Graded Motor Imagery
+Courses: Mobilisation of the Neuroimmune System, Explain Pain, EP Online 2020, Explain Pain – AU, Graded Motor Imagery

 Luke graduated from The University of Melbourne, and is currently in clinical practice in New York.
 One of New York City’s most prominent physical therapists, Luke practices a ‘hands-on’ approach combining his advanced manual skills with neuromuscular/exercise and education Luke has a strong belief that education is fundamental in optimizing patient recovery and performance.
 He has taught advanced skills courses in Manual Therapy internationally since 2004 and has been on the NOI faculty since since 2015.